-Last update on May 2023-

 Safety ConcernsFor many solo travellers, safety is a top priority.
 This is especially true for female travellers.

-Make sure your marketing and hotel website clearly promote your safety and security features to provide reassurance to those travelling alone.
+Make sure your marketing and hotel website clearly promotes your safety and security features to provide reassurance to those travelling alone.
 Be as flexible as possible when it comes to room options that make guests feel safer.
 You could even offer a complimentary airport transfer to any solo travellers arriving on a late flight to go the extra mile.

 These kinds of gestures will instil trust in hesitant travellers, which will undoubtedly reflect in their online reviews.
 Because many solo travellers will be looking for reassurance from your previous guests' reviews, any extra effort you put in will help to boost your reputation.